Edward G. Mazurs: Life and career

 Mazurs was born in Latvia, then under Czarist rule.
 He earned a master's degree at the University of Riga (later the University of Latvia), teaching there after independence as a professor of chemistry, from 1919 to 1940.

 Mazurs fled with his wife and son when Latvia was reoccupied by the Soviet Union in 1944 and spent years as a refugee, some of it in a refugee camp in Regensberg, Germany.
 He immigrated to America in 1949.
 After working at Argo Corn Products, he eventually obtained a professorship at Westmont College in Santa Barbara, California.

 Publications

 In a self-published book, Types of Graphic Representation of the Periodic System of the Elements (1957) he listed some 700 images published since 1862, classified under 146 heads.
 He brought out a greatly expanded version in 1974: Graphic Representations of the Periodic System during One Hundred Years.

-Mazurs' books are difficult to use because the references are divided into 146 corresponding sections, and the index refers to the types and not to pages.
+Mazurs's books are difficult to use because the references are divided into 146 corresponding sections, and the index refers to the types and not to pages.
 Nevertheless, his references are the most comprehensive and accurate ever compiled for the period covered.
 He cited authors writing in at least 24 languages and from fifty countries.